What is a Yellow Knight?

 A Yellow Knight is a company that attempts to mount a hostile takeover of another company but ends up instead discussing the idea of a merger with the target company.
 The change in strategy may occur when the targeted company resists the hostile takeover and the acquirer is forced to be friendlier in order to successfully negotiate a deal.

 The reference to the color yellow indicates fear or cowardice.
 The former aggressor abandons its initial takeover strategy for fear that the strategy will fail and that it will have expended valuable resources in vain.

 There are several reasons why a company may change tactics from a hostile takeover to a friendly merger or acquisition.
-The primary reason is usually just the unlikelihood of the takeover being successful.
+The primary reason is usually just the probability that the takeover attempt will be unsuccessful.
 The target company’s resistance may be strong enough to quickly convince the potential acquirer that it probably does not have, nor can it access, sufficient resources to complete the takeover.